• Skip to primary navigation

 Get The Guide On How To Make A VHF Radio Call

-After my husband and I decided to sell everything we own, buy a sailboat and sail around the world, I had to conquer my VHF fears.
-I had to overcome my anxiety of pronouncing something wrong, saying ‘over’ when I should have said ‘out’ and on a more important note; I had to learn how to use the VHF in the case of an emergency.
+After my husband and I decided to sell everything we owned, buy a sailboat, and sail around the world, I had to conquer my VHF fears.
+I had to overcome my anxiety of pronouncing something wrong and saying ‘over’ when I should have said ‘out,’ more importantly, I had to learn how to use the VHF in an emergency.

-VHF Radio Broadcasts was created to help people like me to get familiar with what to say, how to say it and what to do if an emergency does occur.
-Filled with examples, checklists and fill in the blank templates, this guide can be given to any crew member for general help on how to make a ship-to-ship call or how to handle an emergency or safety broadcast.
+VHF Radio Checklists & Templates for Sailors was created to help people like me become familiar with what to say, how to say it, and what to do if an emergency occurs.
+Filled with examples, checklists, and fill-in-the-blank templates, this guide can be given to any crew member for general help making a ship-to-ship call or handling an emergency or safety broadcast.
+It explains the types of VHF, how to use your VHF Radio, digital selective calling, and everything else about marine VHF radios.
+Make sure to visit our Sailing Guides shop!

 10 Reasons You’ll Need To Make A VHF Call